 a.
 Vehicles with damaged or defective Lithium batteries are NOT accepted for loading.
-This requirement is based on IMDG code 40-20, Special provision 961.1 "Where a lithium battery installed in a vehicle is damaged or defective, the battery shall be removed.
+This requirement is based on IMDG Special provision 961.1 "Where a lithium battery installed in a vehicle is damaged or defective, the battery shall be removed.